Workout After Eating: How Long to Wait by Meal and Intensity

 If you’re coming back from a tweak or a long break, timing matters even more.
 Keep meals simpler, cut intensity, and let your gut catch up.
 If knees are part of your story, I wrote a practical knee injury rehab plan that shows how to restart training without being a hero on day one.

-Guidelines I actually use with clients
+Real Guidelines I Use with Clients

-• Small meal?
-1–2 hours before hard.
-30–60 minutes before easy.
+• Small meal: 1 to 2 hours before hard.
+30 to 60 minutes before easy.

-• Tiny snack?
-15–45 minutes before easy.
-45–60 minutes before moderate.
+• Tiny snack: 15 to 45 minutes before easy.
+45 to 60 minutes before moderate.

-• If it’s high fat, high fiber, or spicy, add time.
+• If it’s high fat: high fiber, or spicy, add time.
 Sometimes a lot.

-• If your workout is high-impact or high-intensity, add time.
+• If your workout is high-impact or high-intensity: add time.

-• When in doubt, start easy and build.
+• When in doubt: start easy and build.

-Morning run at 6:30 a.m.
+Morning Run at 6:30 a.m

 Option A: Fasted easy run for 30–45 minutes.
 Option B: Half a banana or small applesauce at 6:00, out the door at 6:30.
 Hard intervals?
 Eat more, wait longer, or move them later.

-Lunch lift at noon
+Lunch Lift at Noon

 Breakfast at 8:30 with carbs and protein.
 Small pre-lift snack at 11:15 if you need it (rice cake, yogurt).
 Lift at 12:00.
 Heavy squats planned?
 Keep the snack small and simple and give it 45 minutes.